moonlight1776/Seq2SeqLearning/README.md

 +	**Word Dictionary**: records the mapping from each word to a unique identifier called *wid*.
 Words that are too frequent (e.g. stopwords), too rare or noisy (e.g. fax numbers) can be  filtered out by predefined rules.
 +	**Corpus File**: records the mapping from each text to a unique identifier called *tid*, along with a sequence of word identifiers contained in that text.
 Note here each text is truncated or padded to a fixed length customized by users.
 +	**Relation File**: is used to store the relationship between two texts, each line containing a pair of *tids* and the corresponding label.
-+   **Detailed Input Data Format**: a detailed explaination of input data format can be found in seq2seq/data/example/readme.md.
++   **Detailed Input Data Format**: a detailed explaination of input data format can be found in `seq2seq/data/example/readme.md`.

+Please run `bash ./data/WikiQA/run_data.sh` to get and format dataset.
 ### Model Construction
 In the model construction module, we employ Keras library to help users build the deep matching model layer by layer conveniently.
 The Keras libarary provides a set of common layers widely used in neural models, such as convolutional layer, pooling layer, dense layer and so on.
 To further facilitate the construction of deep text matching models, we extend the Keras library to provide some layer interfaces specifically designed for text matching.